hashicorp/consul/plugin/cache/README.md

 ## Capacity and Eviction

-If **CAPACITY** is not specified, the default cache size is 10,000 per cache.
+If **CAPACITY** _is not_ specified, the default cache size is 9984 per cache.
 The minimum allowed cache size is 1024.
+If **CAPACITY** _is_ specified, the actual cache size used will be rounded down to the nearest number divisible by 256 (so all shards are equal in size).

 Eviction is done per shard.
 In effect, when a shard reaches capacity, items are evicted from that shard.
 Since shards don't fill up perfectly evenly, evictions will occur before the entire cache reaches full capacity.